 All the phones on our list meet IP67 or IP68 standards.
 IP numbers that start with a six mean the device features complete protection from dust, and will ward off particles to the extent where none can find its way in.
 It’s the highest rating currently available, and is considered “dust tight.”

 To meet the IPx8 standard, the device must continue to function normally after being left in water “continuously,” although the exact details are usually down to the manufacturer.
-For example, Samsung says the Galaxy S10 “can be immersed in 1.5 meters of water for up to 30 minutes.”
-Drop that down to an IP67 rating, and the depth changes to a meter, and protection is only for a short time.
+Usually, IP68 ratings are quantified as being able to be immersed in 1.5 meters of water for up to 30 minutes.
+Drop that rating down to an IP67 rating, and the depth changes to a meter, and protection is only for a short time.

 Here’s a complete breakdown of what all the IP codes mean, if you want to check out other ratings.
 It’s worth pointing out that while we call these phones waterproof, they remain so for a limited amount of time at best, and are technically water resistant.
 In other words, we don’t advise you to deliberately submerge any of them, especially not for very long, but it’s still nice not to have to worry if an accident happens.